Trotter product formulae for $*$-automorphisms of quantum lattice systems: Arbitrary order

 \subsection{Suzuki's Ansatz}

 We now recall Suzuki's inductive construction~\cite{suzuki1991general} of higher order product formulae, translated in the present language of automorphisms.
 Since Section~\ref{Sec:Anchor} provided a time reversal symmetric approximation of order $2$, we shall use it to anchor the induction.
+For that, we first let $\sigma_\mu^{(2)}:=\sigma_\mu^{(1)}$ for any $\mu\in\bbR$.

-Let $\sigma_\mu^{(2m)}$ be a time reversal symmetric $(2m)$-th order product approximation of $\tau_\mu^\Phi$ in the sense of~(\ref{lower orders}).
+Let $\sigma_\mu^{(2m)}$ be a time-reversal symmetric $(2m)$-th order product approximation of $\tau_\mu^\Phi$ in the sense of~(\ref{lower orders}).
 A higher order approximation can be constructed as follows.
-Let $r\geq 3$ be an odd integer, $r = 2\ell + 1$ and let
+Let $r = 2\ell + 1 \geq 3$ be an odd integer and let